nielsmouthaan/ejectify-macos/README.md

 Ejectify might not (always) prevent notifications to appear.
 This is mostly caused by external hardware (such as USB hubs).
 Contact me via [this form](https://ejectify.app/#contact) and provide the email address used to purchase Ejectify so I can initiate a refund.

+### Does Ejectify support Apple Silicon (M1 & M2)?

+Yes it does.
+Ejectify is built as an [Universal macOS Binary](https://developer.apple.com/documentation/apple-silicon/building-a-universal-macos-binary) meaning it natively supports Intel and Apple Silicon processors.

 ## License

 Ejectify is available under the MIT license and uses source code from open source projects.
 See the [LICENSE](https://github.com/nielsmouthaan/ejectify-macos/blob/main/LICENSE) file for more info.